Susmit Sen

-Susmit Sen is an Indian guitarist formerly part of Indian Ocean, an Indian fusion rock band, which he co-founded with lead vocalist Asheem Chakravarty in 1990.
+Susmit Sen is an Indian guitarist formerly part of Indian Ocean, an Indian fusion rock band, which he founded with lead vocalist Asheem Chakravarty in 1990.
 Sen released his first solo album, Depths of the Ocean in 2011, in the following year, he also started touring with his separate band, The Susmit Sen Chronicles, and eventually left Indian Ocean in 2013 to pursue a solo career.

 Early life and career

 Susmit Sen's first guitar was one bought by his father for his elder brother in Mumbai.
 He had been influenced by his brother's ability to attract attention by playing the guitar.

 He did his schooling from St. Xavier's School, Delhi in 1981, and graduation from Hansraj College.

 Career

 A self-taught musician, Sen started the band, Indian Ocean, with Late Asheem Chakravarty in 1990.
 They were joined by Rahul Ram in 1991, and in 1991 by multi-instrumentalist Amit Kilam completing the quartet.
 Using Indian rhythms, melodies and folk music influences the band created a unique sound and soon achieved success; in following decades produced five studio albums, and a live album, Desert Rain.
 Besides this a concert DVD, Indian Ocean Live In Concert of their two-hour live concert at the Garden of Five Senses in Delhi was released in 2008.
 Leaving Home – the Life & Music of Indian Ocean (2010) directed by Jaideep Varma, it became the first band ever in India to be subject of a documentary.
 At the 58th National Film Awards, the documentary went on to win the Award for Best Arts/Cultural Film.